elastisys/compliantkubernetes/docs/operator-manual/cluster-sizing.md

 # Cluster Sizing

-A full Compliant Kubernetes deployment requires a cluster with at least 40 CPUs and 82 GB of memory in total.
+A full Welkin deployment requires a cluster with at least 40 CPUs and 82 GB of memory in total.

 ## Monitoring